Are your employees ready for ebikes?For your employees

 In more and more circumstances, forward-thinking organisations around the world are developing ways of including new, mixed mobility into their employee benefits programs.
 This is a tangible demonstration of an organisation’s commitment to reflecting their evolving staff values.

-Recognising and understanding this shift in employee and staff attitudes, LeasePlan has recently partnered with an eBike-leasing organisation, E-stralian.
+Recognising and understanding this shift in employee and staff attitudes is a new eBike-leasing organisation, E-stralian.

 Thijs van der Heijden, founder of E-Stralian, explains that eBikes are a fairly straight-forward concept, despite being relatively unfamiliar to many Australians.